Almost French: Navigating a new life in Paris

 Almost French | Published January 2003 | Read August 2023

-Sarah's cultural missteps and antipodean navigation of her new world revealed a ton of interesting stuff about French and Parisian culture.
-I liked Sarah's honest appraisal of the cultural differences between France and Australia, and I admired her perseverance and resilience as she embraced her new life.
+Sarah's cultural missteps and antipodean navigation of her new world reveal a ton of interesting stuff about French and Parisian culture.
+I liked Sarah's honest appraisal of the cultural differences between France and Australia, and I admired her perseverance and resilience as she embraces her new life.
 That said, I did wonder about her perspectives on the French and French culture.
-They did seem somewhat stereotypical and very few of the people Sarah came into contact with sounded like people you'd want to be around.
+They do seem somewhat stereotypical and very few of the people Sarah came into contact with sounded like people you'd want to be around.
 Surely not everyone is super chic?
 I've been to Paris three times and I saw plenty of 'ordinary people' going about their business.

 Rating: ⭐⭐⭐